Design Your Metal Core PCB in Altium Designer

 Metal Core PCB Applications for Military and Aerospace

-- If you’re building a brand new electronic device on a metal core PCB, you’ll eventually need to move your device off a breadboard and build a PCB prototype.Learn more about prototyping with metal core PCBs.
+- If you’re building a brand new circuit board with a metal core PCB, you’ll eventually need to move your device off a breadboard and build a PCB prototype.

 - There are a number of steps involved in fabricating any circuit board.
 The right design choices can expedite the process and help you avoid unnecessary redesigns.